 Treating Classic Hodgkin Lymphoma, by Stage

-• Results of blood tests and other lab tests
+• The results of blood tests and other lab tests

-Most experts agree that treatment in a clinical trial should be considered for HL that is resistant to treatment or comes back (relapses) after treatment.
+Most experts agree that treatment in a clinical trial should be considered for Hodgkin lymphoma that is resistant to treatment or comes back (relapses) after treatment.

 Stages IA and IIA, favorable

-This group includes HL that is only on one side of the diaphragm (above or below) and that doesn’t have any unfavorable factors.
+This group includes Hodgkin lymphoma that is only on one side of the diaphragm (above or below) and doesn’t have any unfavorable factors.
 For example:

 • It's not bulky

-• HL is in less than 3 different lymph node areas
+• It is in 3 or less different areas of lymph nodes

 • It doesn’t cause any of the B symptoms